leapicard/DGINN/README.md

 DGINN is a pipeline dedicated to the detection of genetic innovations, starting from a nucleotidic sequence.

 It automatizes all the necessary preliminary steps for evolutionary analyses, including retrieval of homologs, assignment to orthology groups, codon alignment and reconstruction of gene phylogeny.

-Following the obtention of the alignements and corresponding phylogenies, three major genetic innovations: duplication events, recombination events, and signatures of positive selection.
+Following the obtention of the alignements and corresponding phylogenies, three major genetic innovations are detected: duplication events, recombination events, and signatures of positive selection.
+DGINN was validated on nineteen primate genes with known evolutionary histories, and results can be consulted on BioRxiv (doi: https://doi.org/10.1101/2020.02.25.964155)

-Any questions or suggestions about the program can be addressed to lea.picard [at] ens-lyon.fr
+Any questions or suggestions about the program can be addressed to lea.picard [at] ens-lyon.fr, laurent.gueguen [at] univ-lyon1.fr or lucie.etienne [at] ens-lyon.fr.

 # Overview